2ndsleep/2ndsleep.github.io/_pages/about.md

 ---
-title: Why?
-What?
-Huh?
+title: 'About'
-permalink: /about
+permalink: '/about'
-layout: single
+layout: 'single'
 ---
 This blog is intended to be a repository for learning about Azure, IT, and automation.
 Azure has a ton of documentation, which is wonderful, but sometimes it feels like it was written for either braindead executives or super-geeks and nothing in between.